Huntington's disease: Reducing huntingtin production

 Gene silencing aims to reduce the production of the mutant protein, since HD is caused by a single dominant gene encoding a toxic protein.
 Gene silencing experiments in mouse models have shown that when the expression of mHtt is reduced, symptoms improve.
-The safety of RNA interference, and allele-specific oligonucleotide (ASO) methods of gene silencing has been demonstrated in mice and the larger primate macaque brain.
-Allele-specific silencing attempts to silence mutant htt while leaving wild-type Htt untouched.
-One way of accomplishing this is to identify polymorphisms present on only one allele and produce gene silencing drugs that target polymorphisms in only the mutant allele.
-The first gene silencing trial involving humans with HD began in 2015, testing the safety of IONIS-HTTRx, produced by Ionis Pharmaceuticals and led by UCL Institute of Neurology.
-Mutant huntingtin was detected and quantified for the first time in cerebrospinal fluid from Huntington's disease mutation-carriers in 2015 using a novel "single-molecule counting" immunoassay, providing a direct way to assess whether huntingtin-lowering treatments are achieving the desired effect.
+The safety of RNA interference and allele-specific oligonucleotide (ASO) methods of gene silencing have been demonstrated in mice and macaques.
+Allele-specific silencing approaches attempt to target mHTT while leaving wild-type HTT untouched by leveraging polymorphisms present on only the mutant allele.

+The first gene silencing trial in humans with HD began in 2015, testing the safety of IONIS-HTTRx, produced by Ionis Pharmaceuticals and led by UCL Institute of Neurology.
+Mutant huntingtin was detected and quantified for the first time in cerebrospinal fluid from HD mutation-carriers in 2015 using a novel "single-molecule counting" immunoassay, providing a direct way to assess whether huntingtin-lowering treatments are achieving the desired effect.
 A phase 3 trial of this compound, renamed tominersen and sponsored by Roche Pharmaceuticals, began in 2019 but was halted in 2021 after the safety monitoring board concluded that the risk-benefit balance was unfavourable.
 A huntingtin-lowering gene therapy trial run by Dutch pharmaceutical company uniQure Biopharma began in 2019, and several trials of orally administered huntingtin-lowering splicing modulator compounds have been announced; of these, votoplam is through Phase 2 trial in 2025.
 Gene splicing techniques are being looked at to try to repair a genome with the erroneous gene that causes HD, using tools such as CRISPR/Cas9.
 PTC Therapeutics is evaluating small molecules that induce poison exon inclusion in HTT transcript as a therapeutic strategy to lower HTT expression.

 In 2025, researchers at University College London reported preliminary results from AMT-130, a phase 1/2 uniQure huntingtin-lowering gene therapy clinical trial, that showed a 75% slowing of disease progression over three years; the full study data has not yet been released peer-reviewed nor published.
 AMT-130 is a gene therapy utilising adeno-associated virus serotype 5 (AAV5) vector carrying an artificial micro-RNA to silence the gene leading to a lowering of huntingtin protein expression.
 The therapy is delivered directly into the deep brain structures of the caudate nucleus and putamen via an MRI guided neurosurgical procedure.

 Increasing huntingtin clearance

 Another strategy to reduce the level of mutant huntingtin is to increase the rate at which cells are able to clear it.
-As mHtt (and many other protein aggregates) are degraded by autophagy, increasing the rate of autophagy has the potential to reduce levels of mHtt and thereby ameliorate disease.
-Pharmacological and genetic inducers of autophagy have been tested in a variety of Huntington's disease models; many have been shown to reduce mHtt levels and decrease toxicity.
+As mHTT (and many other protein aggregates) may be degraded by autophagy, increasing the rate of autophagy has the potential to reduce levels of mHTT and thereby ameliorate disease.
+Pharmacological and genetic inducers of autophagy have been tested in a variety of HD models; many have been shown to reduce mHtt levels and decrease toxicity in mice.